Orzo Pesto Pasta Salad

-Its oh-so-easy to make AND you can get started the day before if you’re a bit time-poor.
+It’s oh-so-easy to make AND you can get started the day before if you’re a bit time-poor.
 Cook the orzo and roast the tomatoes a day ahead.
-Pop the cold pasta and roasted tomatoes in an airtight container in the fridge overnight and just throw everything together on the day of your bbq.
+Pop the cold pasta and roasted tomatoes in an airtight container in the fridge overnight and just throw everything together on the day of your BBQ.

-I’m just going to say it… Because it’s un-Australian not to serve a good pasta salad side dish at every Summer bbq.
+I’m just going to say it… Because it’s un-Australian not to serve a cold pasta salad side dish at every Summer bbq.
 But no one says it has to be the in-every-deli, bought variety.
 Let’s mix it up a little!

 Did I mention that there is burrata in it?